Adrianosppereira/Article_Renamer/README.md

 ## USAGE:

-1. Make a copy of the Article_Renamer_Title_Year.py or the Article_Renamer_Year_Title.py and drag it to the desired folder.
+1. Make a copy of the Article_Renamer_Title_Year.py or the Article_Renamer_Year_Title.py and drag it to the desired folder containing the .pdf files to be renamed.

-2. Right click over it and select 'Edit with IDLE'
+2. Right click over the copied script and select 'Edit with IDLE'

 3. Once it opens, Press F5